awsdocs/amazon-sns-developer-guide/doc_source/sns-fork-pipeline-as-subscriber.md

 ## Deploying AWS Event Fork Pipelines<a name="deploying-sns-fork-pipelines"></a>

 The [AWS Event Fork Pipelines suite](https://serverlessrepo.aws.amazon.com/applications?query=aws-event-fork-pipelines) \(choose **Show apps that create custom IAM roles or resource policies**\) is available as a group of public applications in the AWS Serverless Application Repository, from where you can deploy and test them manually using the [AWS Lambda console](https://console.aws.amazon.com/lambda/)\.
-For information about deploying pipelines using the AWS Lambda console, see [Subscribing AWS Event Fork Pipelines to an Amazon SNS topic](sns-tutorial-subscribe-event-fork-pipelines.md)\.
+For information about deploying pipelines using the AWS Lambda console, see [Subscribing an AWS Event Fork Pipelines to an Amazon SNS topic](sns-subscribe-event-fork-pipelines.md)\.

 In a production scenario, we recommend embedding AWS Event Fork Pipelines within your overall application's AWS SAM template\.
 The nested\-application feature lets you do this by adding the resource `[AWS::Serverless::Application](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-template.html#serverless-sam-template-application)` to your AWS SAM template, referencing the AWS SAR `ApplicationId` and the `SemanticVersion` of the nested application\.